kubernetes-hy/kubernetes-hy.github.io/pages/part2.md

 ## Monitoring ##

 Our cluster and the apps in in have been pretty much a black box.
 We've thrown stuff in and then hoped that everything works all right.
-We're going to use [Prometheus](https://prometheus.io/) as well as [Grafana](https://grafana.com/) to do that.
+We're going to use [Prometheus](https://prometheus.io/) to monitor the cluster and [Grafana](https://grafana.com/) to view the data.

 Before we can get started let's look into how Kubernetes applications are managed more easily.
 [Helm](https://helm.sh/) uses packaging format called charts to define the dependencies of an application.
 Among other things Helm Charts include information for the version of the chart, the requirements of the application such as the Kubernetes version as well as other charts that it may depend on.